Mukid-Ahsam/HR_Attrition_Dashboard/README.md

-# HR_Attrition_Dashboard
-This is an HR Attrition Dashboard that provides a comprehensive overview of employee attrition within an organization, highlighting key demographics and trends built using Excel. it allows HR teams and decision-makers to identify patterns, monitor turnover, and make data-driven strategies for talent retention.
+#HR Attrition Dashboard – Created Using Excel
+##Project Object
+The objective of this project is to analyze employee attrition patterns across various demographics and job roles to help HR teams identify key drivers of turnover.
+This dashboard provides actionable insights to support strategic decision-making in workforce planning and employee retention.